alexansaa/SimpleProjectManagement/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me this project to build
+I would like to thank Karo Quinaloa for letting me work with one or her clients

 <p align="right">(<a href="#readme-top">back to top</a>)</p>